• Skip to primary navigation

 Jump to Recipe Print Recipe

-This easy guacamole recipe uses just a few ingredients and also happens to be Paleo and Whole30-friendly!
+This 5 ingredient guacamole recipe also happens to be gluten-free, dairy-free, keto, Paleo and Whole30-friendly!

 Look, I by no means think I can improve the classic guacamole.
 It is sheer perfection as is.
-BUT…I think this Bacon Pineapple Guacamole is…just as good…as the classic version.
+BUT…I think Guacamole with Pineapple and Bacon is…just as good…as the classic version.
 Can I say that?

 If the idea of pineapple (or fruit in general) in your guac sounds weird, I get it.
-But I urge you to try this anyway.
+But I urge you to try pineapple guacamole anyway.
 It’s got so many flavors and textures going on, you’ll want to make it over and over.

 Ingredients:

-• fresh pineapple or 1 (8 oz.) can of crushed pineapple in 100% juice (do not use canned pineapple tidbits)
+• ⅓ cup diced fresh pineapple plus 2 teaspoons of pineapple juice, or 1 (8 oz.) can of crushed pineapple in 100% juice, drained, juice reserved.

-• fine sea salt (I tested this recipe using Redmond Real Salt)
+• 1½ teaspoons fine sea salt – I tested this recipe using Redmond Real Salt.

 Equipment: